onkelbeh/HomeAssistantRepository/README.md

 * Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/)
 * Enigma2 on Dreambox (2 left) (http://wiki.blue-panel.com/index.php/Enigma2)
 * Hyperion with APA102 (very cool stuff) (https://hyperion-project.org/)
 * EQ3-Max! (i accendently bought some, so i have to use them until they die, 8 devices and a cube).
-Currently the integration 'maxcube-api' is broken, added a hack to keep them running, just add 'maxcube_hack' use flag to homeassistant, then the patch will be applied before installation.
+Currently the integration `maxcube-api` is broken, added a hack to keep them running, just add `maxcube_hack` use flag to homeassistant, then the patch will be applied before installation.
 * Axis Camera (1, a few more to come)
 * yr.no weather (best reliable forecast you can get for low money) (https://www.yr.no/)